 And so, Mendalin along with a handful of other mages, pooled their money and resources.
 The Church of Chaddamar also gave a small grant.
 With this, laborers were hired and the castle was rebuilt.
 It's repairs were completed in 1994 CY.
 Mendalin served as headmaster of the school for 35 years.
 He worked long and hard to build the school, hire more teachers, spread the word of secular magic and bring talented youngsters to the school to be tested.
 He died in 2029 CY.

 Those who attend the school as students are known as "spellbinders".
-This label also applies to the faculty.
-Out in the world, there is a certain sense of brotherhood between fellow spellbinders and they often come to each others aid.
+This label also applies to the faculty and those who have already graduated.
+Out in the world, there is a real sense of community and fellowship between spellbinders and they often come to each others aid.